husinul/Machine-Learning/README.md

 # Machine-Learning
-This repository contain some machine learning algorithms and used R (Programming lanuage)
+This repository contain some machine learning algorithms and I have used both R (Programming lanuage) and Python